 Organized alphabetically by state, National Parks takes readers on a whirlwind trip to 75 locations, including Denali National Park, Hot Springs National Park, Everglades National Park, Fort McHenry, White Mountain National Forest, Ellis Island, the Blue Ridge Parkway, Zion National Park, Block Island National Wildlife Refuge, Mt.
 Hood National Forest, and many more.

-Also included are dozens of activities, such as quizzes, word and picture hunts, and car games, as well as a detachable national-park quarter collector, so kids can collect each of the 56 commemorative quarters to be issued by the U.S.
+Also included are dozens of activities, such as quizzes, word and picture hunts, and car games.

 After a brief introduction on the history of the national parks, things start to get more specific.
 Parks are categorized by state, with each one given a short, fact-filled description.
 Surrounding these blocks of text are photos, vintage illustrations, captions, call-outs, factoids and additional information.
 Each park features a "By the Numbers" section, listing notable dates and data, and an "Amazing but True" fact that leans toward the unexpected.
 Additionally, "The Great American Birdwatch" puts a spotlight on species that you might find at each stop.
 While the book covers 75 or so, the list of national parks is long (Alaska alone has eight), making this more of a long list of highlights rather than a comprehensive resource.